 Professor Brown's research centers on sociolinguistic issues in language contact situations.
 She is particularly interested in the linguistic structure of the French language in its various forms in the Francophone world.
 Analyses focus on language variation and change as these codes converge with or diverge from other Romance languages, English and creoles.

-Professor Cuza is an Assistant Professor of Spanish and Linguistics.
+Professor Cuza is an Associate Professor of Spanish and Linguistics.
 He completed his Ph.D. in Hispanic Linguistics and Second Language Acquisition at the University of Toronto in 2008.
 His research focuses on the linguistic and cognitive processes involved in the L2 acquisition of Spanish syntax and semantics, first language attrition, heritage language development and child bilingual acquisition.
 In this context, Professor Cuza has examined the acquisition and loss of tense and aspect, subject-verb inversion, pronominal objects, bare nominals and the acquisition of CP-related structures in Spanish L2 learners and heritage speakers.
 Professor Cuza is also the director of the Advanced Spanish Program and the Spanish for Heritage Speakers Program.

 Lori Czerwionka is an Assistant Professor of Spanish and Linguistics.
 Her research interests lie broadly in pragmatics, sociolinguistics, and second language acquisition.
 Current research projects address discourse organization and the use of discourse markers related to two main areas of research: the study of linguistic mitigation and second language learners’ development of discourse.
 In addition, she directs a research group consisting of several graduate and undergraduate students that has begun to explore students’ growth in intercultural communicative competence, as a variable that impacts language learning during study abroad.